Allgemeine Geschäftsbedingungen des veranstalters

 5. Entering and leaving the individual areas

 Before entering the camping grounds and/or festival site for the first time, the entry tickets required for this area are fully validated and a wristband is attached or given to the attendee.
 This replaces the exit ticket.
 The undamaged wristband and entry ticket must be shown when re-entering the relevant area; otherwise, there is no entitlement to renewed entry.

 A security check, including a body check, is performed by the stewards on admission both to the campsite and to the festival site for reasons of security and order as well as waste prevention.
 When entering the campsite, any luggage is also subjected to a security check.
 Furthermore, the organiser reserves the right to conduct reasonable health checks, such as e.g. temperature measurements in order to detect infections with the coronavirus disease (COVID-19).
-The organiser is entitled to refuse admission to the event if the attendee is carrying prohibited items (see the house rules of the festival site as well as the parking and camping rules).
+The organiser is entitled to refuse admission to the event or to exclude the attendee from a further stay on the event site if the attendee: